jumboduck/CV-Builder/README.md

 ---

-## Future features
+## Upcoming features

 A number of new features will be implemented in the future.

--   A preview of the final PDF will be seen download
+-   A preview of the final PDF will be seen before download

 -   More themes and granular customization options, such as a choice of fonts and colors.

--   New types of sections should be available for use
+-   New types of sections will be available for use

 -   An interactive tutorial will be created to guide new users on how to use the platform